influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withSchedulerName(schedulerName)
 ```

-The name of the scheduler used to dispatch this `Pod`.
-If not specified, the default scheduler will be used.
+"The name of the scheduler used to dispatch this `Pod`.
+If not specified, the default scheduler will be used."

 ### fn spec.cruiseControl.template.pod.withTerminationGracePeriodSeconds